Skip to main content

 Biographical / Historical

 Sister Bonaventure Gierl, OSB was born Mildred in Pittsburgh, Pennsylvania on June 26th, 1902.
-The youngest of nine children, she attended St. Boniface Parochial School and Saint Scholastica High School Chicago.
+The youngest of nine children, she attended Saint Boniface Parochial School and Saint Scholastica High School Chicago.
 She joined the community on September 1st, 1920, making her perpetual vows in 1925.
 After joining the community, she recieved a Bachelor's Degree from DePaul University.

 Sister Bonaventure served as a teacher for more than 50 years.
 She taught at many of the community's parochial schools in both Chicago and Colorado, primarily grades 6 through 12.
 She also taught at various Colorado religious vacation schools during the summer, as well as in Chicago Catholic Youth Organziation schools.
 In addition to teaching, she also assisted in the church sacristy, the training of altar boys, and in presiding over study hall at Saint Scholastica High School Chicago.